 The legend is that he left the young lady a letter on the day he died thanking her for the company and all the kind words and signed it from: your Valentine; the day that Saint Valentine was killed was 14th February 269 AD.

 It has been speculated that because of this; the tradition of exchanging love letters started on Valentine's day then developed into the custom of sending cards and exchanging gifts.

-Become our Affiliate
+Be our Affiliate

-Photo to Painting Articles
+Photo to painting - Articles